catseye/SixtyPical/README.markdown

 (Same should apply for `repeat` and `with` and, really, many other cases which there just aren't enough test cases for yet.)

+Declarations can have block scope.
+Such declarations may only be used within the block in which they are declared.  `reserve`d storage inside a block is not, however, like a local variable (or `auto` in C); rather, it is more like a `static` in C, except the value at that address is not guaranteed to be retained between invokations of the block.
+This is intended to be used for temporary storage.
+In addition, if analysis of the call graph indicates that two such temporary addresses are never used simultaneously, they may be merged to the same address.
+(This is, however, not yet implemented, and may not be implemented for a while.)

 ### "It's a Partial Solution" ###

 SixtyPical does not attempt to force your typed, abstractly interpreted